assebc/bessa_jardim/README.md

 # bessa_jardim
-Android and IOS app for gardening management, recurring to an SGBD made in Java for desktops
+Android and IOS app for gardening management, recurring to an SGBD made in Java, also for desktops